dhgutman/dhgutman.github.io/_pages/about.md

   - /about.html
 ---

-I am an assistant professor in the Department of Industrial and Systems Engineering (IMSE) at Texas A&M University.
+I am an assistant professor in the Department of Industrial and Systems Engineering (ISEN) at Texas A&M University.
 My expertise is continuous optimization theory with an emphasis on methods for large-scale optimization and optimization over manifolds.

 News
 ======